Co-author: TJ Ryan

 We’ve explained each of these options in more detail below.

-One option for breaking into the property market is to ask your parents if they would be willing to provide the deposit or co-sign your loan as a home loan guarantor.
+One option for breaking into the property market is to ask a family member if they would be willing to provide the deposit or co-sign your loan as a home loan guarantor.
 In a parental guarantor home loan, borrowers may be able to borrow up to 100% of the property value.

 It’s not a request that should be made or granted lightly.
 If your parents go guarantor on your loan, it means they need to provide documentation proving they could repay your loan if you failed to meet the repayments.
 It also means that if you did miss a repayment, they would become liable for the loan repayments.
 Find out more about the requirements for a guarantor home loan and the pros and cons of asking your parents to help you buy a house.